-My research interests lie in empirical and structural corporate finance, capital structure, product markets, and innovation.
+My research interests include empirical and structural corporate finance, product markets, innovation and capital structure.

 Recent empirical studies show that innovative firms heavily rely on debt financing.
-This paper investigates the relation between debt financing, innovation, and growth in a Schumpeterian growth model in which firms' dynamic R&D, investment, and financing choices are jointly and endogenously determined.
-The paper demonstrates that while debt hampers innovation by incumbents due to debt overhang, it also stimulates entry, thereby fostering innovation and growth at the aggregate level.
-The paper also shows that debt financing has large effects on firm entry, firm turnover, and industry structure and evolution.
-Lastly, it predicts substantial intra-industry variation in leverage and innovation, in line with the empirical evidence.
+Debt overhang implies that debt hampers investment by incumbents.
+We show that a second effect of debt is that it stimulates entry of new firms and, therefore, innovation.
+Using a Schumpeterian growth model in which firms' dynamic R&D and financing choices are endogenously determined, we demonstrate that this second effect always dominates, so that debt fosters innovation and growth at the aggregate level.
+Our paper shows that debt financing has large effects on firm turnover and industry structure.
+It also predicts substantial intra-industry variation in leverage and innovation.

 I develop a dynamic capital structure model to examine how the nature of risk affects debt policy.
 In the model, the firm's fundamental risk, captured by its cash flow process, consists of transitory and persistent parts with markedly different dynamics.
 The model explains the observed dispersion in the risk-leverage relationship.
 Firms with similar total volatility adopt distinctive debt policies when the composition of their risk differs and issue less debt when their cash flows are more persistent to preserve debt capacity needed to fund investment.
 The model also provides rationale why the observable dispersion in cash flow persistence is low, which is at odds with the large degree of heterogeneity in other firm characteristics, as well as why persistence and leverage are weakly related in the data.